vtrifonov-esfiddle/Meditate/UserGuide.md

 ![Session picker yoga explained](userGuideScreenshots/sessionPickerYogaExplained.png)

 ### 4. Global Settings

 From the session picker screen hold the menu button (for Vivoactive 3 hold on the screen) until you see the Session settings menu.
 Select the Global Settings Menu.
 You see a view with the states of the global settings.

 ![Global settings](userGuideScreenshots/globalSettings.png)

 To change the settings hold the menu button (for Vivoactive 3 hold on the screen) until you see the Global Settings menu.
 There you can select the setting you want to change.

-#### 4.1 Stress Tracking

-- On - tracks summary stress metrics into tree categories: No, Low and High stress
-- On Detailed - tracks additionally stress median and Max-Min HR Windows Graph
-- Off - no stress tracking

-#### 4.2 HRV Tracking
+#### 4.1 HRV Tracking

 - On
+  - tracks default HRV metrics and Stress
+    - RMSSD
+    - Successive Differences
+    - Stress
+- On Detailed - metrics of On plus those bellow
+    - beat-to-beat interval
+    - pNN50
+    - pNN20
+    - HR from heartbeat
+    - RMSSD 30 Sec Window
+    - HR Peaks 10 Sec Window
+    - SDRR First 5 min of the session
-  - tracks the standard deviation HRV of the first and last 5 min intervals of the session
+    - SDRR Last 5 min of the session
-  - produces beat-to-beat intervals graph in ConnectIQ when activity is saved
-- Off - no HRV tracking
+- Off - HRV and Stress tracking turned off

-#### 4.3 Confirm Save
+#### 4.2 Confirm Save

 - Ask - when an activity finihes asks for confirmation whether to save the activity
 - Auto Yes - when an activity finihes auto saves it
 - Auto No - when an activity finihes auto discards it

-#### 4.4 Multi-Session
+#### 4.3 Multi-Session

 - Yes
   - the app continues to run after finishing session
   - this allows you to record multiple sessions
 - No - the app exits after finishing session

-#### 4.5 New Activity Type
+#### 4.4 New Activity Type

 You can set the default activity type for new sessions.

 - Meditating